The 13 Fintech Payments Startups That Are Changing the Way We Pay

 Gr4vy

-Gr4vy’s cloud infrastructure manages payment methods, services and transactions all in one place, while eliminating single points of failure, and shared infrastructure risks.
-In addition, the platform provides a hub for reporting, monitoring, and managing payments infrastructure.
+The platform manages payment methods, services, and transactions all in one place, while eliminating single points of failure and shared infrastructure risks.
+Additionally, Gr4vy provides a centralized hub for reporting, monitoring, and managing payments' infrastructure.

 Primer